 The facility does not conduct cross-gender visual body cavity searches or strip searches, except in exigent circumstances, and must be authorized prior to the search.
 Any visual body cavity search is conducted by medical staff.
 No staff reported conducting a cross-gender strip or visual cavity search.
 All cross-gender searches are required to be documented in an Internal Incident Report.
+During staff interviews, the majority were unclear on the searching of transgender and intersex offenders.
+The facility responded to the auditor's oral report and conducted training with all staff prior to the writing of this report.

 All announcements for cross-gender entering a housing unit is required to be documented.
 The agency had previously documented the cross-gender announcements directly into the unit logbook.
 In 2016, the facility went to a PREA Logbook that allows for the documentation of the announcement; however it is seen in both logbooks in some instances.
 Samples of logbooks were provided for review.
-Both staff and offenders report that female staff announce their presence.
+Both staff and offenders report that male staff announce their presence.